Wine & More

 Of course, there are exceptions to these five steps, and the most notable exception would be the famous decanting.

 Decanting is a technique used for the purpose of allowing the wine to breathe.
-Which wine to decant and how, and which not, is another story.
+How to choose the wine decanter, when to use it, and when not to use a decanter, is another story.
 And it is also a matter of which aspects of the wine you prefer to emphasize.

 Write a comment